Charlie Brooks (racehorse trainer)

 Charles Patrick Evelyn Brooks (born 3 March 1963) is a British socialite, newspaper columnist, racehorse trainer and former amateur jockey.

 He is best known as the husband of Rebekah Brooks, chief executive of News UK.
 The couple are seen as leading lights of the so-called 'Chipping Norton set', a politically influential clique close to the former leadership of the Conservative Party.
 On 15 May 2012, Brooks and his wife were charged with perverting the course of justice.
 On 24 June 2014, the High Court found Brooks and his wife Rebekah not guilty.

 Early life

-Brooks was born Charles Patrick Evelyn Brooks on 3 March 1963 in Chipping Norton, the third and youngest child of Robert Noel Brand Brooks and Caroline Diana (Todd).
+Brooks was born Charles Patrick Evelyn Brooks on 3 March 1963 in Chipping Norton.
 His father died when he was 12.
 Educated at Eton College, which he attended with future Prime Minister David Cameron (three years his junior), Brooks became an amateur jockey and assistant racehorse trainer to Fred Winter.
 In 1987, Mr Winter fell down stairs and had a stroke, leaving him unable to walk or speak.
 Brooks carried on as assistant trainer, keeping Uplands going, until in 1989 he took over the licence to train, by default.
 In 1987 he won the Christie's Foxhunter Chase on Observe.